 Table of Contents

-Here are 3 tips on how to rent an RV
+Here are our tips on how to rent an RV

 Plan Your Trip Details

 The first step to planning the perfect RV getaway is, well, to start planning!
+Also know that July and August are big months for renting a recreational vehicle.
+If you are planning a trip for then don’t wait until the last minute – find and book your rig now so you get what you want!
 Here are a few questions to ask yourself as you get started.

 Where are you going?

 The possibilities are endless when you travel by RV in the United States, but it’s also important to narrow down a destination, as well as how you plan on getting there.
-For example, the Rocky Mountains and Route 66 are both popular (and very cool) RV routes, but each will require different logistics.
-When you decide on a destination, you can determine if it’s possible to rent an RV in your local area or if you’ll fly there first.
+For example, traveling to Las Vegas or the Rocky Mountains and Route 66 (both popular and very cool RV routes), each will require different logistics.
+When you decide on a destination, you can determine if it’s possible to rent an RV in your local area or if you’ll fly there first then pick up the RV.
+Also, how long do you want your RV rental period to be?

 How big is your group?